The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 In order to avoid any impedance disruption, the data cable is of a similar type as the hybrid cable (see section~\ref{sec:C2_hybridboards}), but with 68 instead of 50 conductors (because two hybrid data are merged into one cable at the Junction Board).
 Unlike the hybrid cable, it is a flat cable (with twisted pairs), which cannot be laid in curves.
 Thus, to lay this cable on the outside of the CDC end-walls, a machine was built that removes the plastic cover on the outside of the flat cable by heat, makes the cable round and wraps Kapton tape around it.
 The first $6\,\rm m$ of every data cable are converted into a round cable in this way in order to cover the entire CDC region even for the longest cable path.
 All cables are flame retardant and free of halogens.

 \lvlthreesection{Grounding} As shown in figure~\ref{fig:C2_svd_grounding_scheme}, the local grounding point of the SVD is the end-flange of the BWD side.
 It is connected to the metal structure of Belle~II with a thick grounding cable.
 The FWD side end-flange is connected to the local ground point through the aluminum foil on the outer-cover.
-Each end-ring is connected to the end-flange with a copper braid, and the same applies to each \gls{origami} cooling pipe.
+Each end-ring is connected to the end-flange with a copper braid, and the same applies to each \gls{origamipipe}.
 All cooling pipes are electrically separated from the outside world by ceramic insulators located at the end-flanges.

-Each ladder is electrically and thermally coupled to end-rings on both BWD and FWD sides, and ground wires lead from the end-mount to each hybrid and \gls{origami} flex, where they are connected to the HV return lines of both the $P$- and $N$-side bias voltages.
+Each ladder is electrically and thermally coupled to end-rings on both BWD and FWD sides, and ground wires lead from the end-mount to each hybrid and \gls{origamiboard}, where they are connected to the HV return lines of both the $P$- and $N$-side bias voltages.

 The whole SVD is inserted into the CDC, but electrically isolated from CDC, PXD and also the beam pipe.
 Similarly, the DOCK boxes are electrically decoupled from the CDC, but connected to the corresponding end-flange with individual ground cables.
 Therefore, all on- and off-detector electronics are connected (in a star topology) to the central SVD ground point.